- SAP has come up with a logic for key layoffs in areas where their products are failing.

 - HANA is not live at 28,000 companies.
 It is owned as a license by that many companies.
 HANA does not have more than roughly 8,000 live customers.
 How do we know?
 Well, SAP’s stopped reporting live customers in 2015 for a reason.

 iDataLabs makes its money by selling data to salespeople.
 Unlike SAP, they have no incentive to overestimate or underestimate HANA’s usage.
-This means that even with all of SAP’s marketing push since 2011, SAP was not able to make HANA anything more than a niche database.
+This means that even with all of SAP’s marketing push since 2011, SAP could not make HANA anything more than a niche database.

-- HANA’s Future Priority?: We can’t predict the exact priority of HANA in the future, but it is going to be reduced.
+- HANA’s Future Priority?: We can’t predict HANA’s exact priority in the future, but it is going to be reduced.

 Do the Layoffs in HANA Point to Problems with Leonardo?